Vivek-736/AI-Video-Builder/README.md

 # 📹 AI Video Builder

 Welcome to the **AI Video Builder**!
-This application leverages cutting-edge technologies to help you generate and build videos with ease. 🚀
+This application leverages cutting-edge technologies to help you generate and build videos with ease.
+So far finished the audio generation and content generation, have to render in the form of video, contributions are encouraged to make this website alive and kicking 🚀

 ## 🛠️ Technologies Used